 Sennen Meikyuu is short, it is tightly written, and it ends on a high note that leaves you feeling satisfied and hopeful.
 There are no arcs, no fillers, not lulls in the story.
 It's a fast paced fantasy story about eight beautiful young men, with shades of murder mystery and light political intrigue.
 All that with a gorgeously detailed fantasy castle as a backdrop.
 It's a great bit of light reading and you'll easily be done within a few hours.

-The story is solidly written, especially considering how most fantasies, mainstream fantasy animanga in particular, tend to veer towards meandering.
+solidly written, especially considering how most fantasies, mainstream fantasy animanga in particular, tend to veer towards meandering.
 The story beats meld into each other.
 Stuff is always happening.
 There's never a dull moment.
 You think the characters are finally safe but no!
 There are twists around every corner.
 Certainly it's no Fullmetal Alchemist as far as endings go, but with manga, sometimes you've got to be grateful that it's got an ending at all, considering how they do tend to drag on forever.
 Pretty impressive for an author's debut work according to MAL's listing.

 As for the art, oh goodness the art.
 Gorgeous in every sense of the word.
 The character designs stand out well from each other and are always on-model.
 The backdrops are meticulously detailed.
 Many shots of carefully drawn architecture, stained glass decoration, roses and the like.
 Easily on par with other bishonen-heavy manga like Pandora Hearts and Makai Ouji.